 I want to illustrate this with again a personal remembrance: not long ago I was exhausted as a result of institutional work in the midst of a social system which is supposed to be one of the most elaborated in the world.
 But even then, as a side-effect, it suffers from the various power dynamics as described above.
 It had affected me as a frontline social professional.
 Now I got offered a new job in an explicitly de-institutionalized, but also socio-political controversial setting.
 This job-offer caused me some worries against the background of my previous experience.

-The social professional as participant and the researcher
+The social professional as participant, the researcher and the institutional question

-Prudence in empirical normative inquiry requires to bring the impact and wide contextualization of moral terminology into the field of vision.
-The social professional (in the field of institutional care and support practice) in late modernity might perceive this as a rapprochement to his or her own ambiguity, to the contradictory position, to the contextual pitfalls and to his or her potential exposure to moral stress.
+In addition, prudence in empirical normative inquiry requires to bring the impact and wide contextualization of moral terminology into the field of vision.
+The social professional (in the field of institutional care and support practice) in late modernity might perceive this as a rapprochement to his or her own ambiguity, to the contradictory institutional position, to the contextual pitfalls and to his or her potential exposure to moral stress within institutional settings.
+Viewed in this way, this would be a kind of – given the scientific perspective also critical, but even then welcome – solidarity.

 Vosman, F. & Niemeijer, A. (2017).
 Rethinking critical reflection on care: late modern uncertainty and the implications for care ethics.
 DOI 10.1007/s11019-017-9766-1